opengeospatial/geoparquet/format-specs/geoparquet.md

 This is the binary format that the geometry is encoded in.
 The string 'WKB' to represent [Well Known Binary](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary) is the only current option, but future versions of the spec may support alternative encodings.
 This should be the ["standard"](https://libgeos.org/specifications/wkb/#standard-wkb) WKB representation.

+#### bbox

+Bounding boxes are used to help define the spatial extent of each geometry column.
+Implementations of this schema may choose to use those bounding boxes to filter partitions (files) of a partitioned dataset.

+The bbox, if specified, must be encoded with an array containing the minimum and maximum values of each dimension: `[<xmin>, <ymin>, <xmax>, <ymax>]`.
+This follows the GeoJSON specification ([RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5)).

 ### Additional information